What is World Milk Day?

 World Milk Day is a day established by the Food and Agriculture Organization (FAO) of the United Nations to recognize the importance of milk as a global food.
 It has been observed on June 1 each year since 2001.
 The day is intended to provide an opportunity to bring attention to activities that are connected with the dairy sector.

-Who can organize a World Milk Day event?
+Who can organize a World Milk Day campaign?

 Anybody can host a World Milk Day event.
-The following are best placed to host events promoting the dairy industry and may have already been involved in a World Milk Day event:
+The following are best placed to host campaigns promoting the dairy industry and may have already been involved in a World Milk Day event:

 - Community groups, sporting clubs etc.